rancher/rancher-docs/docs/getting-started/installation-and-upgrade/install-upgrade-on-a-kubernetes-cluster/install-upgrade-on-a-kubernetes-cluster.md

 :::note

-If you want terminate SSL/TLS externally, see [TLS termination on an External Load Balancer](../installation-references/helm-chart-options.md#external-tls-termination).
+If you want to externally terminate SSL/TLS, see [TLS termination on an External Load Balancer](../installation-references/helm-chart-options.md#external-tls-termination).
 As outlined on that page, this option does have additional requirements for TLS verification.

 :::